 Saturday, October 22 - 10:00 AM to 2:00 PM

 If you’d like to be part of a special volunteer group for the upcoming collections and/or sales, please contact Bonnie Hindman at 433-8055 or firstname.lastname@example.org.

 Click here for more information on all Friends Events.

-We have given ESAL $134,415 over the past five years from our fundraising, which has allowed the library to purchase books, shelving, chairs, display fixtures, and more.
+We have given ESAL $134,415 over the past five years from our fundraising, which has allowed the library to purchase books, shelving, chairs, display fixtures, a Microform Reader, educational toys, book carts, and more.
 This amount included $50,000 for the renovation of the former computer lab space into a special room for children’s programming, now known as the Dr. Henry Greenawald Room.
 In addition, we gave DCLS over $4,500 for various programs.

 Learn More about becoming a Friend of the Library

 Bonnie HindmanFESAL President / Ways & Means / Book Sale Co-ChairC - email@example.com